Post

 Summary

-Now we can create and properly version reusable workflows AND have our downstream consumers be automatically notified of version updates. 🎉
+Now we can create and properly version reusable workflows AND have our downstream users automatically be notified of version updates.
+This helps a ton in making it front and center for developers that there’s an update they need to look at! 🎉

 This post is licensed under CC BY 4.0 by the author.